 - In a clean metal, glass, or ceramic bowl, drop in egg yolks and garlic.
 Whisk well for about one minute, to ensure the thickening agents in the yolk are activated.

 - Put olive oil in a small bowl, and use a spoon (or a tablespoon measuring spoon) to allow a couple of drops to fall into the egg yolks, then whisk in well.
 Add another few drops and whisk in well again.
 Continue for about 1 tablespoon (15g) of olive oil, and you will notice the aioli begin to come together, become paler, and thicken up enough for the aioli to ribbon (if you lift the whisk, it will fall over itself and take time to level together).

 - Once the aioli is becoming thick and pale (about the same viscosity of hollandaise sauce) you can whisk in more oil at a time.
-I do not suggest more than 1/2 tsp to 1 tsp (3g-5g) at a time, as you can overwhelm the aioli and it can break.
+I do not suggest more than ½ teaspoon to 1 teaspoon (3g-5g) at a time, as you can overwhelm the aioli and it can break.

 - Continue adding the oil, and it will become thicker and thicker.
 If it becomes too thick (it will kind of look like an oily frosting) splash in a bit of lemon juice and whisk it in.
 Continue whisking in oil until all the oil is incorporated.

 - Add in Dijon mustard, chipotle, and smoked paprika.
 Remember, if you don't want a little spicy kick, remove the chipotle pepper.